 Disclaimer: No Legal Advice Provided.

-The material on our website and on this web page is intended to provide only general information and comment to our clients and the public.
+The material on our website and on this webpage is intended to provide only general information to our clients.
 Although we make our best efforts to ensure that the information found on our website is accurate and timely, do not, under any circumstances, rely on information found on our website as legal or immigration advice.
-Nor do we guarantee the accuracy of any information contained on websites to which our website provides links.
+We can not answer client-specific immigration-related questions or provide any immigration advice.
 For assistance with your specific inquiry, please contact IEC directly through the IRCC website or contact a Regulated Canadian Immigration Consultant (RCIC).